 B. S. Raghavan joined the West Bengal IAS cadre in 1952 and was the Commissioner of various Departments.
 He also served as the Chief Secretary of Tripura.
 He was Director, Political and Security Policy Planning in the Union Home Ministry and the Secretary, National Integration Council during the period of the first four Prime Ministers.
 He was a US Congressional Fellow and Policy Adviser to UN (FAO), and Chairman of three UN Committees.
 He has been chief executive of four major public sector enterprises.
 He is now a columnist and author, connected with social service and educational organisations.

-Rasheeda Bhagat is a Senior Associate Editor in Business Line and edits the Life supplement that comes out on Fridays.
-She writes on politics, interesting people, gender, travel and lifestyle, and conflict and social and human interest/rights issues.
+Rasheeda Bhagat is an Editorial Consultant with Business Line and writes on politics, interesting people, gender, conflict, social and human interest/rights issues, travel and lifestyle.

 Shashanka Bhide is currently Senior Research Counsellor at NCAER, New Delhi.
 Trained as an agricultural economist he has worked in a variety of applied economics areas, ranging from macroeconomic modelling, forecasting and poverty analysis to infrastructure development and agriculture.
 He received his Ph.
 D in Agricultural Economics from Iowa State University, US, M.Sc from Indian Agricultural Research Institute, New Delhi and B.Sc from University of Agricultural Sciences in Bangalore.
 He has published in academic journals, co-authored a book on an econometric model for India and two books on India’s state economies.